https://croatiarevealed.com/

 wine tourism in Croatia

 • Wine Heritage and Indigenous Varieties – Croatia boasts over 130 indigenous grape varieties, making it unique in the world.
-Alongside Plavac Mali, Pošip, and Malvasia, lesser-known varieties such as Debit, Maraština, Bogdanuša, Trnjak, and Grk also contribute to the diversity of Croatian wines.
+Alongside Plavac Mali, Pošip, and Malvazija, lesser-known varieties such as Debit, Maraština, Bogdanuša, Trnjak, and Grk also contribute to the diversity of Croatian wines.
 Each variety has a specific character that reflects the region it comes from, making Croatia an exciting destination for lovers of indigenous wines.

 • Ecological and Biodynamic Farming – More and more winemakers in Croatia are turning to ecological and biodynamic farming, employing minimal intervention in the vineyard and cellar.
 These production methods result in wines that truly express their terroir— the character of the soil and microclimate.
 For instance, wineries like Clai in Istria and Bibich in Dalmatia are renowned for their biodynamic approach, attracting wine lovers interested in natural, eco-friendly products.